-On 5th June 1629 Rubens arrived in London to conduct peace negotiations between England and Spain.
+On 5th June 1629, Rubens arrived in London to conduct peace negotiations between England and Spain.
 He painted his Peace and War and presented this allegorical work to Charles I. Charles also commissioned him to work on a series of nine ceiling paintings for the Banqueting House in London.

 The artist returned to Antwerp from London in April 1630 and on 6th December married Helene Fourment the daughter of a rich tapestry dealer Daniel Fourment.

-These were designed for the ceremonial reception of the new Governor, the Cardinal Infante Ferdinand.
+These were designed for the ceremonial reception of the new Governor, the Cardinal-Infante Ferdinand.
 Rubens was made Court Painter to Ferdinand and received a commission for 112 paintings based on Ovid's Metamorphoses.

 In 1635 the artist purchased the Chateau de Steen near Elewijt, a village in the municipality of Zemst, Flemish Brabant, Belgium.

 Rubens, who was suffering from gout, wrote his will on 27th of May, he died on 30th May 1640 at the age of 62.

 The cosmopolitan artist had assimilated the many lessons learned from the Italian Renaissance and created his own artistic legacy.
-Along with his Italian contemporary Caravaggio he epitomised the Baroque style that was prevalent immediately following the Renaissance period.
+Along with his Italian contemporary Caravaggio, he epitomised the Baroque style that was prevalent immediately following the Renaissance period.

-It was sold at auction at Sotherby's on July 10th 2002 for the sum of £49.5 million.
+It was sold at auction at Sotheby's on July 10th 2002 for the sum of £49.5 million.
 It is a very dramatic and quite graphic account of the Biblical story in which King Herod orders the slaughter of every new-born male child in the village of Bethlehem.